-The lead GP was new and settling into their role which meant they were developing the leadership within the practice.
-The new lead GP had the experience, capacity and capability to run the practice and ensure high quality care; however we felt that it still required improvement.
 They prioritised safe, high quality and compassionate care.
 The lead GP was visible in the practice and staff told us that the lead GP was approachable and always took the time to listen to all members of staff.
-There was a leadership structure in place and staff told us they felt supported by management.
+There was a leadership structure in place and staff felt supported by management.

-- Staff told us there was an open culture within the practice and they had the opportunity to raise any issues at meetings and felt confident in doing so and felt supported if they did. - Staff we spoke to said they have seen many improvements since the last inspection. - Staff said they felt respected, valued and supported, particularly by the lead GP in the practice.
+- · Staff told us there was an open culture within the practice and they had the opportunity to raise any issues at meetings and felt confident in doing so and felt supported if they did. - We found that learning was embedded in the culture of - Staff said they felt respected, valued and supported, particularly by the lead GP in the practice.
+All staff were involved in discussions about how to run and develop the practice, and the lead GP encouraged all members of staff to identify opportunities to improve the service delivered. - Staff we spoke to told us that they had seen many positive improvements in the practice following the CQC inspection in June 2016 and they feel that the practice was more organised.